songzhenhe/tectoplot/README.md

 Methods
 -------

 Code and general analytical approaches have been adopted from or inspired by the following research papers.
 There is no guarantee that the algorithms have been correctly implemented.
-Please cite these papers if they are particularly relevant to your own study.
+Please cite these or related papers if they are particularly relevant to your own study.

 [Reasenberg, 1985][rb]: Seismicity declustering (Fortran source, minor modifications).